 Arrhythmia means that the heart beats too slowly, too rapidly, or in an irregular pattern.
 There are many types of arrhythmias, which are identified according to where they occur in the heart and by what happens to the heart's rhythm when they occur.

 Arrhythmias are classified based on the presence or absence of heart disease.
 In the absence of structural heart disease, all arrhythmias are benign (harmless) and do not have an impact on health or longevity.
 In other cases, however, arrhythmias can indicate the presence of heart disease, which is why a physician should evaluate them.

 Individuals experience the symptoms of arrhythmia differently.
 Some who have this condition may not feel any symptoms, and their arrhythmia will go unnoticed until it is detected by a doctor during a routine examination.
 Others may experience only minor symptoms, while some are sensitive to the slightest sensation.
 Symptoms commonly reported include palpitations, shortness of breath, fainting, and chest pain.

-To learn more about the services provided through the Electrophysiology Lab, please call 718.780.7830.
+To learn more about the services provided through the Electrophysiology Laboratory, please call 718.780.7830.